 Liam Hennessy specialises in financial services compliance & governance matters, regulatory investigations and complex commercial disputes.

 He has worked in London, Brisbane, Sydney and Melbourne.
-He is a Partner with Gadens Lawyers in Brisbane, a preeminent commercial law firm, where he works with Qld’s leading practitioners in the banking, corporate and property space.
+He is a Partner with Gadens Lawyers in Brisbane, a preeminent commercial law firm.
 Liam has a large, skilled team which assists him to expertly service his clients’ needs, and who work closely with the firm’s other practice groups.
 The firm and financial services regulatory group is a big adopter of technology and innovation to meet its clients’ specialist needs e.g. the Gadens Breach Manager: https://breachmanager.gadens.com/

 Liam holds four university qualifications, is a thought leader / media commentator and lectures a financial services regulation law course at a Brisbane university.
-He sits on a number of policy working groups, and is also a director of a charity focusing on providing breakfasts to school children.
+He sits on a number of policy working groups, authors LexisNexis’ publication on banking & finance.

 On the non-contentious side, Liam has considerable experience with structuring, licensing applications, privacy, risk, governance and regulatory compliance.
 On the contentious side, he has acted in many commercial disputes, class actions and regulatory inquiries across multiple international jurisdictions.
 He has worked for leading banks, funds, corporates and individuals.

-The financial services industry is experiencing a regulatory wave in the wake of the Hayne Royal Commission’s findings of widespread misconduct.
+The financial services industry is experiencing a regulatory wave.

-Liam and his team continues to advise financial services clients in relation to compliance with new and newly significant laws, responding to increasing regulatory inquiries and acting in associated court disputes.
+Liam and his team continues to advise financial services clients in relation to compliance with new and newly significant laws, regulatory reforms and contentious regulatory matters.

 - design & distribution regime